MetOffice/CMEW/doc/source/user_guide/workflow.rst

   :Description:
      Copies an updated version of the |ESMValTool| recipe into the Cylc workflow ``share/etc`` directory
-     in the installed workflow and configures it for dual model evaluation.
+     in the installed workflow and configures it to use standardised model data.
   :Runs on:
      Localhost
   :Executes: